Interoception in Autism and Anorexia

 To gain understanding as to why those with autism and anorexia often lack interoceptive awareness, it is helpful to first understand the role of the insula.
 The insula is a small region of the cerebral cortex located deep within the lateral sulcus, which is a large fissure that separates the frontal and parietal lobes from the temporal lobe.
 Although small, the insula plays a major role in our ability to navigate life, since it sends and receives messages from almost every part of the brain!

 One of the insula's primary jobs is to manage interoceptive awareness.
 According to a 2004 neurology study, researchers found that people with better interoceptive skills have larger insulae.
 This poses the question whether the insula works differently in individuals with mental health issues.
 Knowing that our interoceptive awareness is responsible for regulating our inner cues also helps us to explain why those who lack interoceptive awareness often experience heightened anxiety, a trait that is very common across both the autistic and eating disorder spectrum.
-Someone who lacks interoceptive awareness may be over-responsive to inner cues of fear or worry, resulting in increased feelings of anxiety.
-Considering this, several studies have been conducted in recent years to unmask the way the insula may work differently in individuals with autism and/or co-morbid eating disorders.
-Researchers have hypothesized and found results that imply that the insula may be hypoactive in said individuals.

 Interoception in Autism

-People with ASD often struggle making sense of interoceptive information.
+People with autism often struggle making sense of interoceptive information.
 Something that's supposed to tickle may hurt, and autistic individuals may not respond to feelings of hunger or thirst in a timely manner.
 Interoception also affects the interpretation of emotions, meaning those on the autistic spectrum may have difficulty identifying their own emotions, a trait known as alexithymia.

 Interoceptive difficulties can affect one's ability to self-regulate, resulting in temper tantrums and/or meltdowns.
-If you don't know if you're hungry, you may wait too long to eat, causing a severe drop in blood sugar...and we all know what it's like to be around someone who's #hangry!
+If you don't know when you're hungry, you may wait too long to eat, causing a severe drop in blood sugar...and we all know what it's like to be around someone who's #hangry!
 If you need to use the bathroom but are not aware of your full bladder, you may feel uncomfortable and not understand why.
 When you are unable to explain what is troubling you, frustration can build up and it can be very difficult for loved ones to understand how to best help the individual affected.
-What can be even harder, is knowing how or when to ask for help at all, if you can't put into words what exactly is wrong.
+What can be even harder is knowing how or when to ask for help at all, if you can't put into words what exactly is wrong.

 Interoception in Anorexia

 Anorexia Nervosa has the highest mortality rate of any mental illness.
 It is characterized by a dangerously low bodyweight, food restriction, excessive exercise, and more often than not, co-morbid anxiety and mood disorders.
-Anorexia causes severe malnutrition, which affects every part of the body--including the brain.
+Anorexia causes severe malnutrition, which affects every part of the body – including the brain.

 When the body is starved, it will shut off internal processes and turn to internal organs for fuel.
 The body will do everything in its power to keep you alive, even if that means using brain matter as energy.
-This "eating" of the brain and other vital organs results in the shrinking of the insula as well as reduces blood flow to the brain.
+This "eating" of the brain and other vital organs results in the shrinking of the insula and reduces blood flow to the brain.
 The firing of neurons requires energy and oxygen, both of which are carried by blood.
 Inadequate blood flow causes all parts of the brain to malfunction, which means neurons can't send messages as quickly.
 This results in slowing down of the rate at which the insula can process information, which helps explain why individuals with anorexia have difficulty processing interoceptive stimuli.

 Simple questions such as "what do you want for dinner?" can be so overwhelming that the brain defaults to a simple answer: I'm not hungry.
 I already ate.
-These habitual answers are how we avoid what Ken Nunn refers to as analysis paralysis--overthinking things, constantly tweaking details, not being able to see what's important.
+These habitual answers are how we avoid what Ken Nunn refers to as analysis paralysis – overthinking things, constantly tweaking details, not being able to see what's important.
 We wait to tackle a problem until we find the "perfect" solution, but because no perfect solution exists, the problem doesn't get solved and you become "paralyzed" by your overthinking.
 Anorexia seems to be the "solution" to avoiding analysis paralysis.
 We can't figure out the "perfect" food to eat, so we don't eat at all.
 It's too complicated to break our rigid exercise and meal routines, so we stay stuck.

 The insula also plays a role in feelings of disgust.
 It's a primal emotion that's often reserved for life-threatening situations such as coming into contact with spoiled food or bodily waste.
 However, in a study observing disgust sensitivity in eating disorders, researchers found that someone with anorexia may be disgusted by any food.